wovo/disimpy/documentation/introduction.md

 ~~~

 To test a circuit function, it must first be used to create a circuit.
-For the my_nand_gate function this creates a circuit that has two
+For the my_nand_gate() function this creates a circuit that has two
 inputs named a and b, and a single output.
-You can assign values to the inputs, and retrieve the result.
+The input values of this circuit can be assigned a value
-Inputs can be set by assigning to the attributes, or
+by assigning to the attributes, or
 by calling the set method with keyword parameters.
+When the inputs are set, the output value can be retrived by a value() call.

 <!-- update quote( input, "", "''my_nand_gate test''" ) -->
 ~~~Python